By Tia Haygood, Community Services Director

 With Winter and the holiday season around the corner, many of us are mapping out our plans for the upcoming thanksgiving dinners, bonenkai, Christmas celebrations, and the like.

 As we make merry in our end-of-year celebrations, we should still be mindful that in Japan there are 20 million people who live below the poverty line with food insecurity trying to make it through the season as best they can with the little they have for their families.
-In fact, Japan is ranked number 29th out of 34 nations a part of the OECD, the Organization for Economic Cooperation and Development, when it comes to the percentage of its population living in poverty.
+In fact, Japan is ranked number 4th for relative poverty among OECD nations.

 Taking a break from the challenges of Second Harvest, Mr. McJilton discussed with me what he was most proud of in Second Harvest.
 He beamed at the question and admitted it was a hard one – as Kiei and Steven from Run for the Cure have said.
 He said with earnest, he was very humbled and proud that Second Harvest has 25 loyal staff members who could work anywhere but choose to work with him and complete his goal to providing people with enough food.
 He’s also grateful for the over 100 volunteers who come and help prepare and serve food each week for those who need it.
 Lastly, he was grateful to work with numerous for-profit organizations as well as welfare organizations that collaborate well and promote innovation.